vanikkars/airflow-iceberg-schema-evolution/README.md

    - Find the DAG `audit_log_extract_with_data_intervals_dag`
    - Trigger the DAG manually or wait for scheduled run
    - The DAG will:
-     1. Extract audit logs from PostgreSQL to S3 (CSV files)
+     1. Extract audit logs from PostgreSQL to S3 (CSV files) via Docker container
-     2. Load CSV files into Iceberg landing layer via Hive temp tables
+     2. Load CSV files into Iceberg landing layer via Trino SQL (Hive → Iceberg)
      3. Run dbt transformations (staging → marts)

 6. **Query the results**